 Understanding Data Files

-JWST data files are FITS files with unique names that map to the original proposal, observation, visit, and instrument and detector used.
-Their particular format depends on the stage of the JWST Data Reduction Pipeline where these were created.
+JWST data files share a basic structure with slight variations that depend on observing mode or instrument used.
+Their particular format depends on the stage of the JWST Data Reduction Pipeline where they were created.

 See also: Getting Started with JWST Data (V1), File Header Contents

 ReadTheDocs (External Links): File Naming Conventions, Data Product Types, Science Product Structures and Extensions, Data File Associations